Create a connection in Anaplan Data Orchestrator to import data from Snowflake. Then use the connection to extract data and create a source dataset.

 - Select Add data > From connection.

-- On the Dataset details page, enter these details and select Next:
+- On the Dataset details screen, enter these details and select Next:

 - Connection: Select the Snowflake connection you want to base the dataset on.